herzphi/compass/docs/index.rst

 Installation
 ------------

-To use `compass` you need to install X, Y and Z.
+To use `compass` you need to install astropy, astroquery, matplotlib, numpy, pandas, requests, scipy and seaborn.

 .. _code: